karolis1314/bitesTask/README.md

 There are postman collections added to the project, which can be used to test the application. bite/src/main/resources/postman

+To create a customer via front end, you must click LOGIN, it will create custumer.

 There are test classes added as well.